 Every writer has them.
 The words we use way too often.
 Just, really, and probably are common weasels, but any word can count if it’s repeated enough.
 One time I used smile, or other forms of the word, so many times my face started to hurt.
 Another time it was cringe.
 The Ctrl+F function in Word is your weasel-hunting friend.
 Use it!

 In most rooms, the ability to walk through with relative ease is a positive feature.
 If you find yourself tripping over the coffee table every time you walk through the living room, it’s probably in the wrong place.
 The same goes for your plot, AKA your story’s surface.
 If you’re reading through your rough draft and trip over a scene, it’s probably in the wrong place.
 Don’t be afraid to move it.
 Perhaps the coffee table would be better off located on the other side of the room…which means you might have to move the couch as well.
 Sorry, not sorry.

 Some people address their rough draft’s deeper issues, such as character arc problems or underdeveloped themes, first.
 But some people like to smooth out the surface of the rough draft first in order to see the deeper issues more easily.
 Whichever way you do it, these three tips will help you turn that “uneven or irregular surface” into something smooth and level.
 Happy polishing!How do you turn a rough draft into a smooth story?
 Check out these three tips for polishing your manuscript. @katie_powner #ACFWBlogs #writetip #critiques #ACFWCommunity Click To Tweet

 Katie Powner lives in rural Montana and is a mom to the third power (biological, adoptive, and foster).
 She loves Jesus, red shoes, and candy.
-Her debut novel The Sowing Season released last year, and her second book, A Flicker of Light, releases this October.
-Learn more at www.katiepowner.com.
+Her debut novel, The Sowing Season, released last year, and her second book, A Flicker of Light, released Oct.
+5. Learn more at www.katiepowner.com.